nuxtss-s3-fix

 - Run the tool to generate the remove commands.

-- Execute the remove commands in your AWS S3 CLI context.
+- Run the remove commands in your AWS S3 CLI context.

 - Verify that the site works as expected.